Aerospace Engineer

 Overview

 Aerospace engineers design, develop, and test aircraft, spacecraft, satellites, and missiles.
 The field splits into two branches — aeronautical (atmosphere) and astronautical (space) — but both demand the same foundation: strong math, physics, and a drive to solve problems that haven't been solved before.
-It's one of the most intellectually demanding and rewarding engineering disciplines.
+AI is accelerating every phase of the engineering process — generative design tools create optimized structures no human would conceive, digital twins simulate entire aircraft lifecycles, and physics-informed neural networks are replacing months of CFD computation with seconds of inference.
+The value of an aerospace engineer is shifting from performing computation to exercising judgment over AI-generated computation.

 Career Progression